Frank Lorenzo: Airline legacy

+Lorenzo’s most notorious takeover came in 1986, when Texas Air acquired Eastern Air Lines.
+Critics and labor leaders argue that Lorenzo systematically dismantled Eastern by transferring its most valuable assets—aircraft, gates, the System One reservations system, and the lucrative Northeast Shuttle—to other subsidiaries like Continental.
+Notably, the Eastern Shuttle was sold to Donald Trump, further depleting Eastern’s profitability.
+These asset transfers were often made under terms that favored other Texas Air companies, raising allegations of self-dealing and internal looting.

+The resulting labor strife at Eastern—including strikes by the machinists' union and sympathetic action by pilots and flight attendants—plunged the airline into chaos.
+Eastern eventually filed for bankruptcy in 1989 and ceased operations in 1991.
+A federal bankruptcy court later described the airline's collapse as “a case study in corporate abuse,” and Lorenzo’s leadership was condemned by both regulators and lawmakers.

+In 1990, amid intense public and regulatory scrutiny, Lorenzo agreed to sell Jet Capital Corporation’s controlling stake in Continental to Scandinavian Airlines Systems (SAS) for $30 million.
+Soon after, the U.S. Department of Transportation declared Frank Lorenzo unfit to operate an airline, effectively banning him from holding a position of control in any U.S. carrier—a rare and significant rebuke.

+While some continue to argue that Lorenzo brought needed discipline to bloated, post-regulation airlines, the prevailing assessment among historians, labor advocates, and aviation analysts is clear: Lorenzo’s legacy is one of exploitation, not innovation.
+He did not save struggling airlines—he extracted value from them, left behind thousands of job losses, and demonstrated how bankruptcy law and deregulation could be weaponized by corporate leadership at the expense of workers and the flying public.

 Investment career

 Departure from Continental and establishment of Savoy Capital

 Lorenzo had been CEO for Continental and Texas International for 18 years, when he sold through Jet Capital his controlling interest in Continental Airlines in 1990 to Scandinavian Airlines System (SAS), and stepped down from his CEO role to pursue other entrepreneurial and investment ventures.
 Lorenzo's departure from Continental was a basic part of the deal, required by both Lorenzo and SAS, although he remained a director of Continental for two years afterwards as part of the arrangements with SAS.
 During his eighteen-year tenure, his airline empire grew from 15 jet aircraft (at Texas International) with revenues of $73 million, to Continental's combined fleet of 350 jet aircraft and revenues of over $5 billion.

 After the sale of his interest in Continental, Lorenzo founded Savoy Capital, Inc. in 1990 in Houston, TX.
 Savoy is a private investment firm largely investing for its own account, both on a liquid basis and privately, but which also has invested on behalf of accredited outside investors.